anmolmaintripathi/Basic-Concepts/HTML & Java.md

   - 6. Database connection

 ### BASICS :
-  - 1. ava is an object-oriented programming language (OOPS)
+  - 1. Java is an object-oriented programming language (OOPS)
   - 2. Everything in Java is associated with classes and objects, along with its attributes and methods.